Peter-Opapa/PostgreSQL_retail_sales/README.md

 ```

 ### 2. Data Exploration & Cleaning
--**Checking for successful importation**:I checked if every data in the table was loaded from Excel(CSV file)
+-**Checking for successful importation**: I checked if every data in the table was loaded from Excel(CSV file)

--**Renaming Columns**:I changed two column names for ease
+-**Renaming Columns**: I changed two column names for ease
 - **Null Value Check**: I Checked for any null values in the dataset and deleted the records with missing data.
 - **Total number of Sales**: Determine the total number of sales in the dataset.
 - **Customer Count**: I wrote a query to find out how many unique customers are in the dataset.